MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-run-adf-pipeline.md

 ms.date: 04/15/2023
 ---

-# Tutorial: Run Azure Data Factory Pipeline with Data workflows
+# Tutorial: Orchestrate ADF Pipeline with Data workflows

 > [!NOTE]
 > Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-In this tutorial, you'll build a Directed Acyclic Graph (DAG) in Data workflows that runs the Azure data factory pipeline from the Apache Airflow UI.
+In this tutorial, you'll build an Apache Airflow DAG to orchestrate the ADF pipeline with the Data workflows.

 ## Prerequisites

-To get started, you must complete the following prerequisite:
+To get started, you must complete the following prerequisites:

 - Enable Apache Airflow in your Tenant.